v2.0.0 — Now on GitHub Marketplace

 Component Architecture

-Security Auditor component architecture diagram showing CLI, scanners, AI fix generator, and PR manager modules
+Security Auditor component architecture diagram showing entry points, control plane, detection layer, AI remediation, and output systems

 Execution Sequence

-Security Auditor sequence diagram showing runtime flow from user input through scan, fix, and PR creation phases
+Security Auditor sequence diagram showing runtime flow through configuration, scanning, AI fix generation, validation, and PR automation

 See a scan in action